4 Pro-Approved Holiday Table Settings Using the Dishes You Already Own

 “A white plate provides the perfect canvas for a neutral, Scandinavian-inspired table.”

 —Camille Styles, founder of camillestyles.com

+Want to avoid doing dishes after the big meal?
+Start with disposable plates crafted from bamboo.
 Combine burlap, raw wood, and terra-cotta accessories with jewel-toned glassware, cutlery, and linens to create an enchanting garden-inspired tablescape.
 These items don’t all have to match—an eclectic assortment enhances the relaxed, boho feel.
-Go wild with a runner of greenery and autumnal blooms, using the leftovers to make flower crowns and boutonnieres for your guests.
+Go wild with a runner of greenery and autumnal blooms, either selected from your yard or a local farm stand.